code-423n4/docs/awarding/judging-criteria/bounty-judging.md

 # Judging process for Code4rena bug bounties

 Unless otherwise noted in the bounty's `readme`, bounty submissions are judged by the sponsor team.
+The following guidelines apply to sponsor-judged bounties.

 ## Sponsor judging responsibilities

 Sponsors are responsible for reviewing and assessing submitted findings, and providing a written response indicating their determination, within 7 days of submission.

-Sponsors' written responses are typically shared with the warden who reported the finding within 1-2 business days of receipt.
+Code4rena typically shares sponsors' written responses with the warden who reported the finding within 1-2 business days of receipt.

 ## Appeals process for bounty programs